gbadamosi107/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/lLrGMjb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Agents are able to see live tickets in the agent panel.
 Queue managers will assign priority tickets to the appropriate agents.
-They will also assign proper SLAs to the tickets and/or change it to a different department, as needed.
-Agents like Jane Neal, can post replies in the "Ticket Response" section explaining what steps they are taking to resolve the issue
+They will also assign proper SLAs to the tickets and/or re-assign them to a different department, if needed.
+Agents like Jane Neal can post replies in the "Ticket Response" section explaining what steps they are taking to resolve the issue.
 </p>
 <br />